Ask these Questions About Seeing a Registered Dietitian Nutritionist for Diabetes Care and Prevention

-Diabetes is a disease affecting 29 million American children and adults, in addition to 86 million Americans who have prediabetes and are at risk for Type 2 diabetes.
+Diabetes is a disease affecting 34.2 million American children and adults.
+An additional 88 million adults in America have prediabetes and are at risk for Type 2 diabetes.

-For individuals living with diabetes, seeking treatment and having access to nutritional care is vital to monitor and treat the disease.
-Understanding the nutrition benefits included in your individual health insurance policy can help you secure necessary treatment and monitoring of the disease, as well as maintaining an overall healthy life.
+For individuals living with diabetes, treatment – including access to nutrition care – is vital to monitor and treat the disease.
+Understanding the medical nutrition therapy included in your individual health insurance policy can help you secure necessary treatment and monitoring of the disease, as well as maintaining an overall healthy lifestyle.

-Coverage under Medicare Part B includes access to a registered dietitian nutritionist with a referral from your physician.
-However, navigating the benefits included under your commercial health insurance plan can be cumbersome, so review this list of questions to ask your health insurance provider prior to visiting a registered dietitian nutritionist.
+Navigating the benefits included under your commercial health insurance plan may be cumbersome.
+Review this list of questions to ask your health insurance provider prior to visiting a registered dietitian nutritionist.

-- Is this benefit limited to a specific medical diagnosis, such as diabetes, obesity, hypertension, hyperlipidemia, kidney failure or other diagnosis in order for me to use the nutrition benefit?
+- Does this benefit only cover specific conditions – such as diabetes, obesity, high blood pressure, high cholesterol, kidney failure or other diagnoses?
 If so, what is included?

-- What, if any medical diagnosis, is specifically listed as excluded from my nutrition benefit?
+- Are any diagnoses specifically excluded from my nutrition benefit?

-- Do I have unlimited visits or a specific number of visits available each year?
+- Am I limited to a specific number of visits each year?

-- Is a referral required?
+- Do I need a referral?
 If so, who can make the referral?

 - Is there a copay to see a registered dietitian nutritionist?

-- Given my deductible I've already met for the year, including my plan copays and coinsurance, what will I need to pay out of pocket to see a registered dietitian nutritionist?
+- Given my deductible for the year, including copays and coinsurance, what will I need to pay out of pocket to see a registered dietitian nutritionist?

-Find an Expert in your area to learn more about medical nutrition therapy and personalized services offered by registered dietitian nutritionists.
+Find a Nutrition Expert in your area to learn more about medical nutrition therapy and personalized services offered by registered dietitian nutritionists.